 - Use open-ended questions and/or comments such as "Why did you contact early intervention?"
 "What are your questions or concerns about Michael's health and development?"
 "If someone suggested that you call us, what were his/her concerns?"
 "What kind of information would be most useful to you?" - If the child has a diagnosis, ask questions such as: "What has your doctor/nurse told you about Michael's diagnosis?"
 "What questions do you have about the diagnosis?
-"What questions or concerns do you have about how it might affect your child and family?"
-"How did you feel when you heard the diagnosis?" - Listen for developmental "red flags" indicating an appropriate referral or a diagnosis that would make a child automatically eligible. - Consider whether a child's development sounds typical enough that a screening may be a good idea before the full evaluation and assessment. - If a decision is made that early intervention is not appropriate at this time, explain that the family can contact the early intervention program any time up until the child turns three years old.
-Offer a follow-up periodic screening program, if one is available. - Share with the family other appropriate community resources or services.
+"What questions or concerns do you have about how it might affect your child and family?" - Listen for developmental "red flags" indicating an appropriate referral or a diagnosis that would make a child automatically eligible. - Consider whether a child's development sounds typical enough that a screening may be a good idea before the full evaluation and assessment. - Explain the general purpose of the early intervention program and how children and families are eligible.
+Provide public awareness materials. - If a decision is made that early intervention is not appropriate at this time, explain that the family can contact the early intervention program any time up until the child turns three years old. - Share with the family other appropriate community resources or services.

-3. Describe early intervention as a system of supports and services for families to help them facilitate their child's learning and development, and successful participation in family and community activities.
+3. Describe early intervention as a system of supports and services for families to assist them in helping their children develop and learn.

-- Discover family members' personal preferences for sharing and receiving information. - Describe and provide information in writing to families on the following: - The general purpose of the early intervention program (to help families support their child's development and learning through everyday learning opportunities). - The rationale for services in natural environments (infants and toddlers learn best through everyday experiences and interactions with familiar people in familiar contexts). - The 3 global child outcomes (see footer below) programs seek to achieve for all children and that are measured for accountability and program improvement: building positive relationships, acquiring and using knowledge and skills, and learning appropriate ways to get their needs met during the course of everyday activities. - How the 3 global outcomes reflect the overall goal of early intervention ("...To enable young children to be active and successful participants during the early childhood years and in the future in a variety of settings in their homes, in child care, in preschool, and in the community"). - How the 3 global outcomes can be used as a framework for designing strategies to help children successfully participate in natural learning opportunities. - How data from the measurement of the 3 global outcomes will be used in the aggregate at the federal level to determine the effectiveness of early intervention programs - How data from the measurement of the 3 global outcomes can be used at the state and local level to improve programs. - Explain how children and families are eligible. - Offer information in multiple formats. - Explain how children learn best through everyday experiences and interactions with familiar people in familiar contexts.
-Explain how services work to support caregivers in making the most of the many learning opportunities. - Explain how family members are "experts" in understanding their child and family circumstances and interests. - Use the family's interests and concerns to offer concrete examples of how a service provider might work with the child and family. - Explain that the early intervention program has rules and procedures that providers must follow. - Show the family the location of the procedural safeguards written in the program materials and tell them that you'll review these at different points in the process. - Describe the kinds of information that will be important in the assessment process. - Ask families to begin thinking about their child's behavior within the context of the 3 global outcomes (e.g., within everyday routines, how the child relates to adults and other children, how he or she figures things out and solves problems, how the child takes action to meet his or her own needs.) - Explain confidentiality.
+- Discover family members' personal preferences for sharing and receiving information. - Offer information in multiple formats. - Explain how children learn best through everyday experiences and interactions with familiar people in familiar contexts.
+Explain how services work to support caregivers in making the most of the many learning opportunities. - Explain how family members are "experts" in understanding their child and family circumstances and interests. - Use the family's interests and concerns to offer concrete examples of how a service provider might work with the child and family. - Explain that the early intervention program has rules and procedures that providers must follow. - Show the family the location of the procedural safeguards written in the program materials and tell them that you'll review these at different points in the process. - Describe the kinds of information that will be important in the assessment process.
+Explain confidentiality.
 Make sure that the family knows that they should only share information they are comfortable sharing.